• Skip to primary navigation

 Instructions

-• Combine flour, baking powder, baking soda, salt, and sugar in a large bowl.
+- Preheat oven to 425°F (220°C).
+Sift together all-purpose flour, baking powder, baking soda, sugar, and salt into a large bowl.

-• Cut butter into flour mix until it resembles coarse breadcrumbs.
-Mix in strawberries.
+- Cut cold butter into flour mix until it resembles coarse breadcrumbs.

-• Turn onto a lightly floured surface and roll out to ½-inch thickness.
-Cut dough with 3-inch round cutter.
+- Turn onto a lightly floured surface and pat out to ¾ inch thickness.
+Cut dough with 2-inch fluted round cutter.

-• Bake in oven for 15 minutes or until golden brown.
+- Bake in preheated oven for 20 minutes or until golden brown.

 Nutrition